dev-pipeline/dev-pipeline/docs/tools/configure.rst

 -----------
 Confiugure a project for dev-pipeline with an optional profile_.
-More than one profile can be specified (.e.g, :code:`--profile clang,debug`), but earlier values will take precedence if there's a conflict.
-This *also* applies to values specified in the DEFAULTS section.
+More than one profile can be specified (.e.g, :code:`--profile clang,debug`), but if multiple profiles set the same option, their values will be appended.
+This also applies to things set in DEFAULTS, so use multiple profiles with caution.

 This is required before most other tools will work.